kkinnear/zprint/doc/bang.md

 This is all possible because of the zprint comment API.

-If a comment starts with the string `;!zprint`, then the rest of the string will be parsed as a zprint options map.
+If a comment starts with the string `;!zprint` (beginning in column 1), then the rest of the string will be parsed as a zprint options map.

 For example:
 ```